-Calton Hill is also famous for its collection of historic monuments, which form some of the most important landmarks of the city.
-One of the most striking is the National Monument, inspired by the Parthenon in Athens.
-Intended to commemorate the Scottish servicemen who died in the Napoleonic Wars, it was never completed leaving just the twelve columns you see today.
+Calton Hill is culturally significant for its famous view of Edinburgh, which features in several historic paintings and engravings of the city, as well as its fine collection of monuments.
+The most famous monument is the National Monument which was designed as a replica of the Parthenon in Athens.
+It was intended to commemorate the Scottish servicemen who died in the Napoleonic Wars, but was never completed, leaving just the twelve columns you see today.